return target per year 1

 The members of the Manager, and their Affiliates, have significant prior experience in acquiring and managing self storage facilities and is estimated to be a Top 50 operator7.
 Senior management of the Dahn Corporation, an affiliated company, (“Storage Team”) has almost 150 years of combined self storage experience.
 The Storage Team has worked together for over 25 years.
 During this time, the Storage Team has built or purchased over 5 million square feet of self storage properties located throughout the United States.
 Since inception, the Dahn Corporation has acted as the property manager to over 95 self storage facilities and the total number of units it has owned and/or operated has exceeded 55,000.
 Over that time, the Storage Team has rented over 500,000 units.

 In addition to self storage facilities, the members of the Manager, and their Affiliates, have significant prior experience in acquiring and managing manufactured housing communities.
-They are estimated to own and/or operate the 5th largest number of MHCs8, with an excess of 250 MHCs containing over 25,000 lots under management in 29 states.

 The extensive background and relationships of the Key Principals helps in identifying properties that minimize investment risk and maximize returns for investors.